Find out how much of this scent to use

-Terah from Bramble Berry replies...Hi Jennifer!
-I'm glad you like our Cranberry Chutney Fragrance Oil out of the bottle!
-Though, I'm sorry it disappointed you in cold process soap.
-We found it to be strong in CP when used at 0.8 oz per pound of soap per our Handy Dandy Fragrance Calculator.
-We do choose all scents based off of a full six week cure time.
-This is when fragrances that may have faded with the initial lye reaction tend to come back better than ever!
-If you're looking for other cranberry scents you may like Cranberry Fig Fragrance Oil, Cranberry Pomegranate Fragrance Oil, or Cranberry Sweet Fragrance Oil.
+Kelsey from Bramble Berry replies...Hi there!
+I'm glad you think our Cranberry Chutney Fragrance Oils smelled great out of the bottle!
+Though I'm sorry you haven't been as thrilled with it in products.
+We love this tartly sweet scent and found it to be strong when used at 0.8 oz per pound of cold process soap and 0.48 oz per pound of bath truffle mixture, found using our Handy Dandy Fragrance Calculator.
+If you're looking for other cranberry scents you may like Cranberry Pomegranate Fragrance Oil, Cranberry Fig Fragrance Oil, Cranberry Sweet Fragrance Oil.

 This FO smells great in the bottle but withered quite a bit for me in CP.
 I typically use a higher usage rate but it didn't seem to come through.
 I'd have to give this another go around but not for CP.

 I used this FO in lotion and shampoo base because other reviews said it does not stick in CP.
 Smells amazing.
 I love that it is sweet instead of tart/sour.